Over the Moon (2020 film)

-Over the Moon is a 2020 animated musical fantasy film directed by Glen Keane (in his feature directorial debut) and co-directed by John Kahrs, from a screenplay by Audrey Wells, with additional screenplay material by Alice Wu and Jennifer Yee McDevitt.
+Over the Moon is a 2020 animated musical fantasy comedy film directed by Glen Keane and co-directed by John Kahrs, from a screenplay by Audrey Wells.
 The film was produced by Pearl Studio and Netflix Animation, and animated by Sony Pictures Imageworks.
 It stars the voices of Cathy Ang, Phillipa Soo, Ken Jeong, John Cho, Ruthie Ann Miles, Margaret Cho, and Sandra Oh.
 The plot follows an adventurous girl named Fei Fei, who builds a rocket ship to meet the mythical goddess on the Moon Chang'e.

-Over the Moon was first shown at the Montclair Film Festival on October 17, 2020, followed by its Netflix and select theaters release on October 23.
-The film grossed $860,000 worldwide; it earned a Golden Globe nomination for Best Animated Feature Film, and was nominated for Best Animated Feature at the 93rd Academy Awards.
+Over the Moon was first shown at the Montclair Film Festival on October 17, 2020, followed by its release on Netflix and in select theaters on October 23.
+The film earned a Golden Globe nomination for Best Animated Feature Film, and was nominated for Best Animated Feature at the 93rd Academy Awards.
 It is the final film Wells worked on before her death and was dedicated to her memory.

 Plot

 A girl named Fei Fei is being told the legend of the Moon goddess Chang'e who took a potion for immortality, causing her to become a goddess and ascend to the Moon without her lover Houyi, and waits for him there.
-In preparation for the annual Moon Festival, Fei Fei, a 6 year old, and her family make mooncakes for the village.
+In preparation for the annual Moon Festival, Fei Fei, a 5 year old, and her family make mooncakes for the village.
 However, Fei Fei's mother falls ill, and gives her daughter a white rabbit named Bungee.
-She passes away when Fei Fei is 10.
+She passes away when Fei Fei is 7.

-Fei Fei, now 14, who still believes in Chang'e four years after her mother’s death, is upset when she learns that her father is engaged to Mrs. Zhong, and is annoyed by her energetic 8 year old son, Chin, who has a pet frog.
+Fei Fei, now 11, who still believes in Chang'e four years after her mother’s death, is upset when she learns that her father is engaged to Mrs. Zhong, and is annoyed by her energetic 8 year old son, Chin, who has a pet frog.
 Fei Fei's family joins them for the Moon Festival celebration, and Mrs. Zhong brings up the topic of Chang'e.
 When a debate sparks over whether she is real, Fei Fei asks her father to confirm that she is.
 When he hesitates to answer, a distraught Fei Fei runs up to her room.
 Inspired by a crane, she decides to build a rocket to the Moon to prove that Chang'e is real.
 She designs a rocket that resembles a Chinese paper lantern in the shape of a rabbit that uses fireworks to boost her speed.
 Her rocket almost succeeds until she realizes that Chin snuck aboard her rocket and they begin to crash to Earth.
 Suddenly, the rocket is captured in a mystical beam of energy and taken to the Moon.
 They crash-land after being beset by 2 friendly winged guardian lions, who then rescue them and take them to Lunaria.